OctopusDeploy/blog/blog/2020-07/java-ci-cd-co/from-ci-to-cloud/index.md

 Finding the hostname of the load balancer we just created is a perfect example.
 We could get this information any number of ways, either from the AWS console or with a call to kubectl.
 However, for the benefit of those who will be maintaining this cluster when we are done, we’ll instead find this information through another runbook.

-To get the service information create a runbook with the community step template called **Kubernetes - Inspect Resources**:
+To get the service information, create a runbook with the community step template called **Kubernetes - Inspect Resources**:

 ![](inspectresources.png "width=500")
 *The Kubernetes - Inspect Resources community step template.*